Rooted in Compassion

 Your Support Matters

-Every contribution makes a meaningful difference.
 Your support provides free, trauma-informed massage to unhoused and marginalized communities, trains compassionate practitioners, sustains our volunteer network, and expands CTI’s reach to new neighborhoods across San Francisco.